Immigration detention in the United States: Privatization

 These governmental contracts with detention facilities have not only gained profit for private companies, but also for the cities and counties that house immigrants in their detention centers.
 In 2008, ICE spent $55.2 million on detaining immigrants at thirteen jails in California and roughly $57 million in 2009.
 For many cities and counties across the country, immigration detention has been a lucrative business that provides much needed revenue.
 Santa Ana's Police Chief, Paul Walters, stated, "We treat [the jail] as a business," in reference to a proposed plan to convert rooms at the local jail into a site for detained immigrants.

-In 2017, Donald Trump signed an executive order to expand the border wall with Mexico and increase the building of detention centers.
-A memo from top Homeland Security officials published in 2017 outlines the goal to detain 85,000 illegal immigrants per day.
-Private prison companies benefit from Trump's strict stance on illegal immigrants because they are paid per inmate per day.
+In 2017, Donald Trump signed an executive order to expand the Mexico–United States border wall and increase the building of detention centers.
+A memo from top Homeland Security officials published in 2017 outlined the goal to detain 85,000 undocumented immigrants per day.
+Private prison companies have benefitted from Trump's strict stance on detainable immigrants because they are paid per inmate per day.
 GEO Group and CoreCivic, the two largest private prison companies, are known financial supporters of Trump's campaign.
 Both GEO Group and CoreCivic have released statements in support of Trump's new policies.

 The Varick Federal Detention Facility in Manhattan is one of these privatized detention centers.
 The Varick facility is managed by Ahtna Technical Services, Inc., an Alaskan corporation that hires a subcontractor to provide guards, transportation, and equipment used at the center.
 In 2009, ICE proposed the construction of an immigration detention center outside of Los Angeles, which would be operated by a private corporation.

-People previously held in private detention centers have also sued over these private prison's work programs to seek damages.
-GEO Group, the second largest private prison company in the United States, has been found to only pay workers in their programs one dollar a day—or less, while also punishing detainees who refuse solitary confinement.
+People previously held in private detention centers have also sued over private prison's work programs to seek damages.
+GEO Group, the second largest private prison company in the United States, has been found to only pay workers in their programs one dollar a day—or less, while also punishing detainees who refuse with solitary confinement.
 Professor Jackie Stevens of Northwestern University's Deportation Research Clinic obtained documents that highlighted the financial troubles as a result of these lawsuits.
 Because of these suits, GEO Group asked the federal government for repayment over unexpected costs of running these private detention centers.
 In March 2018, 18 Republican members of Congress sent a letter to Attorney General Jeff Sessions, claiming these low paying work programs—with threat of solitary confinement -- "improve detainees morale."